geobro1992/geobro1992.github.io/_research/frogs.md

 **Publications**

 **G. C. Brooks**, N. M. Caruso, H. C. Chandler, and C.A.
 Haas.
 Niche partitioning, not a storage effect, facilitates coexistence in an amphibian community.
-Ecology and Evolution: _in review_
+Ecology and Evolution: _accepted_

-R. M. Moore, **G. C. Brooks**, B. K. Rincon, T. A. Gorman, and C.A.
+**G. C. Brooks**, R. M. Moore, B. K. Rincon, T. A. Gorman, and C.A.
 Haas.
-Phenological differences help to maintain reproductive isolation and facilitate the coexistence of two sympatric frogs. _in prep_
+Phenological differences help to maintain reproductive isolation and facilitate the coexistence of two sympatric frogs. _in review_

+**G. C. Brooks**, T. A. Gorman, C. Proctor, B. K. Rincon, and C.A.
+Haas.
+Prescribed fire promotes site recolonization in the Florida Bog Frog, _Lithobates okaloosae_. _in prep_

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/research/syncrony.jpg" alt="">